skal65535/flow_sim/README.md

-Small fluid flow simulation prototype in C++
+Small C++ prototype of fluid flow simulation.

-* Used for experimenting fluid flow simulation in C++
+<p align="center"><img src="https://github.com/skal65535/flow_sim/blob/main/example.flow.png"></p>

-This is a toy project with the building blocks for a basic Eulerian flow simulation:
+This is a toy project for playing with the building blocks of a basic Eulerian flow simulation:

 [advection] -> [add forces] -> [pressure-solver to get a divergence-free flow] -> [advect tracer particles]

-I use this as a learning sandbox.

-<p align="center"><img src="https://github.com/skal65535/flow_sim/blob/main/example.flow.png"></p>

-The sim.cc main simulation uses SDL1 for display.
-There's also a small 'gauss.cc' tool to generate the pre-iterated pressure-solver steps code.
-You can change the number of steps for experimention purpose.

 Code is released under MIT license.

 * ShaderToy version: https://www.shadertoy.com/view/ft2czK

+* Building

+src/sim.cc is the simulation code.
+It can display the flow using SDL1.
+There's also a small 'gauss.cc' tool to generate the pre-iterated pressure-solver steps code, in case you want to change the number of Jacobi steps in the code.

+You can build with 'cmake':

+*   `mkdir build && cd build && cmake ../ && make -j`

 * Some literature: